 Students that complete this technical certificate program are qualified for entry-level work in an automotive repair shop or may choose to further their education in automotive service.
 Common career options include:

 - Automotive brake technician

 Employment Outlook and Salary Info

-According to the BLS, employment of automotive service technicians and mechanics was expected to increase by 5% between 2014 and 2024 (www.bls.gov).
+According to the BLS, employment of automotive service technicians and mechanics was expected to decrease by 1% between 2018 and 2028 (www.bls.gov).
 Many of these jobs were predicted to be in independent repair shops or automotive dealerships, according to the BLS.
 Repair technicians who had advanced automotive training were predicted to be in higher demand.
-The BLS also reported that automotive service technicians and mechanics, in May 2015, earned an annual median wage of $37,850.
+The BLS also reported that automotive service technicians and mechanics, in May 2018, earned an annual median wage of $40,710.

 According to the U.S. Bureau of Labor Statistics (BLS), certification through the National Institute for Automotive Service Excellence (ASE) is becoming standard for most automotive mechanics (www.bls.gov).
 Those wishing to specialize in brake systems may complete the ASE brake systems certification.
 To become certified mechanics must hold two years of experience and/or postsecondary education, as well as pass one of eight ASE exams.
 Those that pass all eight exams are certified as a Master Automotive Technician.